spencer-shadley/completed-class/15-project-2-part-1/hw/README.md

 - Must use a Node and Express server

-- Must be backed by a MySQL database and an ORM (not necessarily Sequelize)
+- Must be backed by a MySQL database

-- Must utilize both GET and POST routes for retrieving and adding new data
+- Must utilize, GET, PUT, POST and DELETE routes for manipulating data

 - Must be deployed using Heroku (with data)